Major events and emergencies abroad

 Sri Lanka, scarico degli aiuti da un Canadair italiano dopo il maremoto del 26 dicembre 2004

-With law no. 401 dated 2001 the competence of the State as regards Civil Protection were assigned to the Prime Minister and determined by Law 225/92 and by Legislative Decree 112/98.
-The newly created Civil Protection Agency was abolished and the Department of Civil Protection was restored, within the Presidency of the Council of Ministers.
+With law no. 401, dated 2001, the competence of the State regarding civil protection was assigned to the Prime Minister and determined by Law 225/92 and Legislative Decree 112/98.
+The newly created Civil Protection Agency was abolished, and the Department of Civil Protection was restored within the Presidency of the Council of Ministers.

-The Head of Department performs a function of operative coordination of all the public and private bodies.
-Apart from this, the Department promoted – in agreement with the Regions and the local authorities – the performance of drills, information to the people about national scenarios and training as regards civil protection.
-As a counterweight to the re-found centrality of the role of the Prime Minister, a joint State – Regions – Local Authorities Committee was established within the Presidency of the Council of Ministers
+The Head of Department performed the operative coordination of all the public and private bodies.
+Apart from this, the Department promoted – in agreement with the Regions and the local authorities – the performance of exercises, information to the people about national scenarios, and training regarding civil protection.
+Additionally, a joint State – Regions – Local Authorities Committee was established within the Presidency of the Council of Ministers.

 Photo: Sri Lanka, aid unloading from an Italian Canadair after the tsunami of 26 December 2004 in South East Asia / Luciano Del Castillo